CGLemon/Sayuri/bash/README.md

 ## Simple Usage

 There are two bash files.
 The ```setup.sh``` will do the initialization.
 Copy the training script and engine to this directory.
-The ```selfplay.sh``` will do the self-play and trainig loop.
+The ```simple.sh``` will do the self-play and trainig loop.

     $ cp -r bash selfplay-course
     $ cd selfplay-course
     $ bash setup.sh -s ..
-    $ bash selfplay.sh
+    $ bash simple.sh

-The ```selfplay.sh``` will do the infinite loop.
+The ```simple.sh``` will do the infinite loop.
 If you want to stop the loop, you need to create a kill file and wait for end of this round.

     $ touch kill.txt